June - An Idea for Every Day - Week 1

 Invite your First through Third Grade learners into the kitchen to make three ingredient mac and cheese from Kid Spot.
 Make sure they record the recipe using this fun template from twinkl and store it in a safe place for future reference.

 Fourth through Sixth Grade learners explore the history of cheese in this YouTube video from Ted-Ed, then order cheesy events on a timeline.
-Teacher Planet hosts several types of timelines suited for this purpose.
-For direct links to PDFs, we suggest this printable version from Eduplace and this digital version from Scholastic.
+Tim's Printables offers several types of timelines suited for this purpose.
+We like this landscape version from Tim and this portrait version from Scholastic

 If June 4th passes you by and you don't get the opportunity to engage in these activities, just remember: like cheese, they get better with age.